 - Contact them three times over three weeks (the first meeting counts as contact).

 The objective is to add 3 people to your Portfolio weekly.
-Three people per week adds up to 150 people in your database per year.
+Three people per week adds up to 150 people in your real estate crm per year.
 At the end of 3 years, you’ll have approximately 450 people in your People Portfolio, and at the end of 10 years you’ll have 1,000-1,500 people.

 Now that's a sustainable business.